Learn about dementia

 Make a plan

 Discuss future plans.
 This can include legal and financial planning, as well as decisions about your care.
-It’s important to have these conversations early.
-Learn more about planning on the Alzheimer's Association website.
+It’s important to have these conversations early so that your wishes are known when you are not able to be part of the decision-making process.
+Learn more about making a plan on the Alzheimer's Association website.

 Care partners are the friends and family members who offer unpaid care to a loved one living with Alzheimer’s disease and other forms of dementia.
 These diseases impact those living with them and those caring for them.